trustedci/swe-guide-site/pages/level2.md

 ### Package Management

 There are several ways to share your project with others.
 One of the easiest ways for the user is through the user's package manager.
-Windows and Apple both have their own "App Stores" where users can get new applications and check for updates.
-Linux has their own package manager.
-Ubuntu based systems use [PPAs](https://help.ubuntu.com/stable/ubuntu-help/addremove-ppa.html.en), Red Hat systems use [Yum](https://access.redhat.com/solutions/9934), and Debian uses [dpkg](https://www.debian.org/doc/manuals/debian-faq/ch-pkgtools.en.html).
-The one thing all these tools have is have a common place online to maintain software on a user's machine and to verify that what they are downloading is valid.
+Windows and Apple both have their own packaging formats, which make installs and uninstalls more predictable.
+Apple software can also target Homebrew, a Linux-style package management tool for OSX.

+If you can't get your package into the official repository for an operating system, you may be able to create your own.
+Ubuntu based systems use [PPAs](https://help.ubuntu.com/stable/ubuntu-help/addremove-ppa.html.en), or Personal Package Archives as a convenient way to distribute software through the Ubuntu package manager.
+If targeting Gentoo systems, one would create an [overlay](https://overlays.gentoo.org/).
+Red Hat, Debian, and other Linux systems have their own variants.
+The common thread is that this gives you the benefits of automated management through the OS package manager without lobbying to include your package in the core repositories.

 Some languages, such as Python, also have their own package managers.
 Python uses [Pip](https://pypi.org/project/pip/).
 Perl uses [CPAN](http://www.cpan.org/modules/INSTALL.html).
-Other languages, such as C++, use the package manager of the operating system the user has chosen.
-Under Linux, it is common for a C++ package to start with 'lib' and end with '-dev', such as 'libpgxx-dev'.
+Rust uses [Crates](https://crates.io/).
+While installing via the operating system package manager is ideal, making software available via a language-specific package manager can help users on non-Linux systems, or who need to install in certain nonstandard environments.

 Some large organizations, such as the [Open Science Grid](https://repo.opensciencegrid.org/), hosts their own repositories.
 You can add the repository to your system (read up on the docs for your system) and then verify the repository with the key given for the repository.

-### Making the manual installation suck less
+### Making a manual installation less painful

-There are several tricks to make installing the software manually easier.
+If one must install software manually, there are several tricks to make installing the software manually easier.
 First, have a detailed install.txt file in the root directory of the project.
 This should document the steps required to successfully build the code and who to contact in case it fails as a minimum.
 It is also a good idea to add in a common issues list and how to avoid the issues and how to fix the issues if a user finds themselves with the issue.

 Binary installers are to be avoided.
 They can do some magic behind the scenes that the average user cannot trace easily.
 Using a human-readable script, such as [WAF](https://waf.io/) for complex projects or a shell script for small, one off projects make it easier to trace issues.

-## Change Log [TODO]
+## Change Log

-Base on and reference https://keepachangelog.com
+[Keep a Changelog](https://keepachangelog.com) provides an excellent, easy and accessible guide to writing a simple changelog for every release of your code.
+I won't attempt to reproduce it here.

+Keeping an easy-to-read and accurate changelog is important because your other documentation, newsletters, blog posts, and so on may not travel everywhere that your code does.
+A changelog should.
+Second only to version numbers, this is a primary way that consumers understand when and how your software has changed.

-## Code signing [TODO]
+## Code signing

 ### Certificate or PGP ?
-- PGP / GPG are equivalent, generally used for signing git/mercurial tags and signing archive files (see below)
+- For the purpose of this guide, consider PGP and GPG to be equivalent[^1].
+In a software engineering context, they are generally used for signing git/mercurial tags and signing archive files (see below).
 	- Public key should be signed by others in order to be trusted, but even an untrusted key distributed via SSL is better than no signing
 	- Often used for signing Linux packages
 	- If you sign Windows software this way, your consumers must know enough to manually verify
 - Certificates
 	- Generally used for signing Windows installers
 	- Need to be signed by a  trusted central authority to be valid
-	- Central authorities that sign X.509 for email use, Open Science Grid access, etc. are often not the same ones needed for Windows to accept your software.
+	- Central authorities that sign X.509 for email use, Open Science Grid access, etc. are usually not the same ones needed for Windows to accept your software.

+[^1]: PGP, or Pretty Good Privacy, is both the name of an encryption and signing specification, and the name of the most common implementation of that spec on Mac and Windows.
+GPG, or GNU Privacy Guard, is an implementation of the PGP spec on Linux that is also sometimes used on other OSes.

 ### Signing git/mercurial tags

-- why, plus links to howto
+Signing tags in your revision control repository is a form of code signing that travels forever with the history of your code.
+The built-in integrity checking in git and Mercurial ensures that accidental corruption is detected.
+Signing a tag says "this code really came from me".

+Check the documentation for your revision control system to find out how to sign a tag.

 ### Signing archive files (e.g. tarballs, zip files)

-- why, plus links to howto
+Signing archives such as tarballs or zip files prevents tampering with these files by the many computers they pass through on the way to consumers.
+This isn't theoretical.
+Even in cases where software may not be of interest to advanced threat actors, there are far more mundane risks, such as [a hosting provider adding their questionable adware to packages without developer consent](https://www.howtogeek.com/218764/warning-don’t-download-software-from-sourceforge-if-you-can-help-it/).

+If your tarball or zip file is signed with a verifiable key, then users will know whether it has been tampered with before installing.

 ### Signing packages for release

-- why, and note to check with repo for standards
+Signing packages for release through OS package managers is essential to how those package managers prevent tampering, deal with transmission and storage faults, and more.
+Consult the documentation for the packaging system you are working with to get the procedure specific to that package type.

 ## Basic security policy, including vulnerability management

 A good security policy should protect the project in the sense of not publicly releasing code vulnerabilities.
-Communication between the developers and the folks who found a vulnerability should be kept secure, as well as any documentation.
-Once a vulnerability has been patched, push the patch to become available to the public so that the users can get the fix.
-Understand that developers can make mistakes and no one is perfect.
-If a vulnerability does become public knowledge before a patch gets released, have a system in place to work with the users of the software to keep them well informed of what you are doing to mitigate the vulnerability.
-Good communication with your user base is important.
-Items to communicate with the users is the timeline for the patch to be released, what the users can do in the short term to protect their system as a temporary fix, and how they can get the patch as soon as it is released.
+Communication between the developers and the folks who found a vulnerability should be kept secure, as should any related development and documentation, until the time of release.  **The goal is that the patch (including updated packages for easy upgrade) and its release notes come out simultaneously as the first public knowledge about the vulnerability.**  This gives your user base the greatest chance to protect their systems befor an exploit is used against them.

+If a vulnerability does become public knowledge before a patch gets released, have a system in place to work with the users of the software to keep them well informed along the way.
+Good communication makes a huge difference in how users perceive the security and trustworthiness of your software.
+Users should know how close you are to a fix, the impact and difficulty to exploit the vulnerability, and any workarounds or mitigations that they should consider while awaiting a patch.

 ## Dependency selection